Santa Maria del Popolo: Ludovico Podocataro

 Originally the monument had a dual function as an altar and tomb.
 It was probably commissioned by the cardinal between 1497, when he made a donation to the Augustinian church and 1504, his death.
 The master(s) of the monument are unknown but on stylistic grounds it is assumed to be the work of different groups of sculptors.
 The architectural composition is traditional and somewhat conservative for the beginning of the 16th century, it follows the models set by Andrea Bregno.

 Bernardino Lonati

-The wall tomb of Cardinal Bernardino Lonati is similar to the coeval sepulchre of Ludovico Podocataro, and they both belong to the group of monuments from the age of Pope Alexander VI which made the basilica the shrine of the Borgia dynasty at the beginning of the 16th century.
+The wall tomb of Cardinal Bernardino Lonati is similar to the coeval sepulchre of Ludovico Podocataro, and they both belong to the group of monuments from the age of Pope Alexander VI.
 The monument was financed by Cardinal Ascanio Sforza after the death of his protégée on 7 August 1497, not long after Lonati had led an unsuccessful expedition against the Orsini family by order of the Pope.
 The architectural composition of the monument follows the models set by Andrea Bregno.